 Experiential learning is most beneficial when it is aligned with your career goals.
 These career development resources will support your skill development throughout your pursuit of experiential learning.

-Whether you have never had a hands-on experience before or you just completed one and want to continue to build skills and experiences for your career, this series of independent activities will help you grow from wherever you are in your professional journey.
-It has four key elements to help you build your career with focus and clarity:
+Whether you have never had a hands-on learning experience before or you just completed one and want to continue to build skills and experiences for your career, this series of independent activities will help you grow from wherever you are in your professional journey.
+This resource has four key elements to help you build your career with focus and clarity:

 To get started with Building a Growth Resume, simply email Charlie Baxter, the lead mentor.
 The total time to complete the activity modules is approximately 8-14 hours, which you can work on at your own pace.